polychromatic/polychromatic-docs/pages/faqs.md

 ### Is Windows or macOS supported?

-No, this project is focused on expanding its features for Linux users before carrying the weight of cross-platform support.
-Maybe we'll be ready in a few years time!
+Not right now.
+This project has some other priorities first before we carry the weight of cross-platform support.
+Maybe we'll be ready in a year or two!

 Plus, we need cross-platform Python libraries to integrate different vendors.
 The driver for [OpenRazer](/openrazer/), for example, is technically tied